-This page contains formal details about the college, including the official address, tax identification number, etc.
+Institutional Information: This page contains official details about the college (i.e., institution official name, organizational address, tax identification number, DUNS number, etc.)

-Fringe benefits, such as health insurance, are paid at a rate that is pre-determined by the college each year.
+Fringe Benefit Rates: Fringe benefits, such as health insurance, are paid at a rate that is pre-determined by the college each year.
 Rates can differ depending on the time of year (academic year/summer) and the employment status (full-time/part-time/student) of the individual in question.
-Please note that fringe benefit rates sometimes change annually, so always remember to consult this page for more information.
+Please note that fringe benefit rates can change, so remember to consult this page for more information.

-Visit the Williams Science Center’s site for specific details on equipment and instrumentation.
-You can also view past editions of the Report of Science for complete information on science-related activities.
+Science Information: Visit the Williams Science Center’s site for specific details on equipment and instrumentation.
+You can also refer to the Report of Science for complete information on science-related activities.

-Federal government agencies often have grant policies and reporting requirements in addition to those established by Williams.
-More details about when, why, and how to report can be found at the link above.
+Federal Requirements for Conflict of Interest and Grant Effort Reporting: Federal government agencies often have grant policies and reporting requirements in addition to those established by Williams.
+More details about when, why, and how to report can be found via the link above.

 Salary Request Form: This form should be used by faculty on nine-month contracts who wish to draw a salary from a external funding source.
 It gives human resources the necessary information so that they can process the request, including the amount, timing, and source of the funds.
 Typically, a faculty member who wishes to draw “summer salary” from a grant award will need to complete the salary request form.